U-C-S/zola-npm/README.md

 > Zola provides pre-built binaries for MacOS, Linux and Windows on its [GitHub release page](https://github.com/getzola/zola/releases).

 This package can be used for calling the pre-built `Zola` binary through [Node](https://nodejs.org), making it a part of node's vast NPM ecosystem.
 This package is a cross-platform, easy to install and integrate with other NPM packages.
-Also, This package gets the binaries directly from Zola Releases Page.
+It uses the source code of Zola, to get native bindings and call them through [Node-API](https://nodejs.org/api/n-api.html).

 ## Usage